0x7ffc/0x7ffc.github.io/_posts/2019-02-23-graph-traversal-made-easy-part-2.md

 ---
 layout: post
 title: "Graph Traversal Made Easy - Part 2"
-description: "Part 2 of a comprehansive guide to Graph Traverasal algorithms which includes Depth First Search and solves some leetcode problems with it."
+description: "Part 2 of a comprehensive guide to Graph Traversal algorithms which includes Depth First Search and solves some leetcode problems with it."
 ---

-Now you have an overview of DFS, I want to generize DFS a little bit.
+Now you have an overview of DFS, I want to generalize DFS a little bit.
 Firstly, the way the graph is specified is as an adjacency lists:

-- The graph contians vertices (V) and edges (E).
+- The graph contains vertices (V) and edges (E).
 - For each vertex v, adj[v] is the list of vertices it's connected to.
 We can represent it using Hash table.

 ```ruby